 institutional arrangements based on such principles.

 Ethics in a Violent World (2005-2006)Focusing on the institutions regulating war and peace, this initiative engages scholars, policymakers, and concerned citizens through major public lectures, policy briefings, and journal articles.

-This program explored the ethical dilemmas that occur when human rights ideals confront realities on the ground.
+Human Rights Initiative Program (1994-2005)This program explored the ethical dilemmas that occur when human rights ideals confront realities on the ground.
 Through meetings, seminars, and workshops, the project looked for ways to define the parameters of this broad, interdisciplinary area of study.
 The magazine Human Rights Dialogue was part of this initiative.

 Empire and Democracy (2003-2004)Democracy is a near-universal value.
 But does America have the right to impose it unilaterally?
 Are there better, multilateral means to promote democracy?
 This project addresses these questions by holding high-level panels, creating online resources, and conducting original research.

-The Justice and the World Economy program provided resources and an inter-professional and interdisciplinary forum for discussions concerning the justice of global institutional arrangements, such as capital and labor markets, international fiscal, labor, and property law, and the international financial and trading regimes.
+Justice and the World Economy (2000-2003)The Justice and the World Economy program provided resources and an inter-professional and interdisciplinary forum for discussions concerning the justice of global institutional arrangements, such as capital and labor markets, international fiscal, labor, and property law, and the international financial and trading regimes.